 The most common shock mount for large diaphragm microphones is generically called the cat's cradle shock mount.

-Though cat’s cradles come in a variety of shapes and sizes, they all share the same design basics.
+Though cat's cradles come in various shapes and sizes, they all share the same design basics.

 Cat's Cradle Large Microphone Shock Mounts

 Cat's cradle shock mounts have an exterior skeleton and hold the microphone with fabric-wound rubber elastic bands.
 These elastic bands provide isolation.

 The microphone threads into a centrepiece.
 This centrepiece is attached around its circumference to the exterior skeleton by the aforementioned elastic bands.

 Although these are the industry stand for larger side-address mics, there is a critical issue.
 The bands will eventually wear out over time, causing the microphone to sag.
 This, of course, will take a long time to happen in quality cat's cradle type shock mounts, but I figured it was worth noting.